 A parody of science fiction films and games and of military life, Red vs. Blue tells the story of two groups of soldiers fighting a civil war in a desolate box canyon.
 Initially, Rooster Teeth expected the series to consist of only six to eight episodes.
 However, the series became popular quickly, receiving 20,000 downloads in a single day.
 Accordingly, Burns conceived an extension of the plot.
 The series’ fifth and supposedly final season officially ended with episode 100, released on June 28, 2007.
-However, the group has continued to release new material, including four additional complete seasons (seasons 6-9) and numerous PSA announcements.
+However, the group has continued to release new material, including four additional complete seasons (seasons 6-12) and numerous PSA announcements.
 These PSAs included a five-part mini-series to promote Halo 3.
-The upcoming season, season 10, is said to come out the Summer of 2012.

 During 2008, Geoff Ramsey’s interest in gaming achievements led to the realisation that there wasn’t a community-based achievements website, and in turn Achievement Hunter was created, which shares the design, user profiles and forums of the main Rooster Teeth website.
 The site is run by two full-time Rooster Teeth staff Geoff Ramsey and Jack Pattillo, who regularly release achievement guides, easter egg videos and other game-related videos, and select volunteers from the Rooster Teeth community help moderate the website.
 The most frequent videos come from employees and some of the said community members Jack, Geoff, Ray, Brandon, and Michael Jones.
 Unlike many other achievement-dedicated websites, Achievement Hunter is highly dependent on public contributions and so has guides across many different games and platforms.